All Customers / Customer Story

 Needed a better time series prediction and alerting solution

-Able to detect incidents faster
+Able to detect and resolve incidents faster

 Gained better observability